rsanchezavalos/python-headless-chromedriver/README.md

 # python-headless-chromedriver

-This is a Docker container with python, it uses chrome as driver See [Dockerfile](https://github.com/).
+This is a Docker container with python and selenium that you can use for headless web scraping.
+It uses Chrome as driver.

+See [Dockerfile](https://github.com/).

 ### Dependencies
-You can change the requirements, it currently installs: xvfbwrapper selenium requests==2.13.0
+You can change the requirements, it currently installs:

+xvfbwrapper
+selenium
+requests==2.13.0